-Listening to a baby cry it out – even when it’s an intentional and planned part of sleep training – is stressful.
+Listening to a baby cry it out is stressful – even when it’s an intentional and planned part of sleep training.
 So how long do you need to let a baby cry it out?
+And what other considerations should be factored in before letting a baby cry it out?

 There is no rule on how long you should or shouldn’t let your baby cry it out.
 How long you let them cry should depend on the baby’s age, sleep training plan, and your parenting style.
 Surveyed parents report that cry it out takes between 30-120 minutes each night over the course of a week.

 Every baby and parent will react to cry it out differently, but 30-120 minutes each night is about how long it takes for this particular sleep training method to work.
 Below, let’s talk about 25 things you need to know before you pick cry it out as your go-to sleep training method.

 How Long You Should Let Your Baby Cry It Out is Your Choice

 Just because most babies take at least a half of an hour (and up to two hours) to cry themselves to sleep doesn’t mean that you have to let them cry that long.
 How long you let your baby cry is ultimately your choice.

 It’s okay to set restrictions on how long you let your baby cry.
 It’s also okay to decide that you’ll let your baby cry however long it takes.